lzl124631x/algorithm/sort/quick-sort.md

 Imagine we want to sort `A = [5,2,3,1,4]`.

 If we always choose a bad pivot element, we can only reduce the scale by one each time.
+The time complexity degrades to `O(N^2)`.

 ```
 pivot = 1, A = [(1),5,2,3,4]